The term fixed asset is an accounting concept.

-A photographer is sets up a new business.
-The photographer buys new camera and lighting equipment.
+A photographer sets up a new business buying a new camera and lighting equipment.
 This is essential to generate income.
 The new camera and equipment are all fixed assets.

-A distribution business 10,000 units of stock from a supplier and storage for the new stock to be installed in its warehouse.
-The 10,000 units of stock are not a fixed asset since they will be sold onto customer.
+A distribution business 10,000 units of stock from a supplier as well as storage for it to be installed in its warehouse.
+The 10,000 units of stock are not a fixed asset since they will be sold onto customers.
 The new storage is a fixed asset since the business will use this for years to come.

 How to Work out the Cost of a Fixed Asset

-The cost of a fixed asset is its cost plus amounts paid to get the asset installed and usable.
-These are costs like:
+The cost of a fixed asset is its purchase price and anything paid to get the asset delivered, installed and usable.

-In Fixed Asset Example 3 the cost of the storage would be:
+In Example 3 above the cost of the storage would be: